eightyfive/fetch-run/README.md

 # `fetch-run`

-`fetch-run` is a small utility `class` that helps you deal with your API endpoints:
+`fetch-run` is a small utility `class` that helps you deal with your API endpoints.

-- Explicitly & easily define all you API endpoints
 - Run your API calls through a middleware stack
-- Common use cases / middlewares included (access token, refresh token, normalize response, error management...)
+- Common use cases / middlewares included (convert to json, normalize response, throw error...)

 ## Install